 It shall be the goal of the LNC to completely pay off the office mortgage as quickly as possible, and in any case prior to the due date of the 10-year balloon payment.
-Towards that end the LNC shall budget a minimum of \$60,000,\$20,000 in each odd-numbered year to pay down the principal until the mortgage balance is zero.
+Towards that end the LNC shall budget a minimum of \$60,000\$20,000 in each odd-numbered year to pay down the principal until the mortgage balance is zero.
 Fundraising for this specific purpose shall be made a high priority.
 This provision does not preclude additional fundraising and prepayments in even-numbered years.

-Mr. Redpath moved and subsequently withdrew without objection a substitute motion that would eliminate the "Weiner Rule" entirely.
+Mr. Redpath moved and subsequently withdrew without objection a substitute motion that would delete all but the first sentence of the "Wiener Rule."